J3r3miahD/Tic-tac-toe/README.md

 The user is X and goes first and the python program is O. The user alternate turns with the python program until there is a winner or a tie game.
+When either the user or python program has 3 in a row the game is over.